bailey27/cppcryptfs/INSTALL.md

 Then run "nmake" to build OpenSSL.

 Then run "nmake install" to install it.  nmake install must be run from an elevated (adminstrator) command prompt in order for it to work.
+If you built openssl from a non-elevated command prompt, then start an elevated one and be sure to invoke vcvarsall.bat as shown above again in the elevated command prompt before running nmake install in it.

-There might be some errors about installing the OpenSSL documentation.
+There might be errors about installing the OpenSSL documentation.
 They won't affect your ability to build cppcryptfs.

 rapidjson
 ------